its-saeed/learn-by-building/books/tls/src/01-hash.md

 "The quick brown fox jumps over the lazy dog."
 ```

 One period.
-How many hex digits differ?
-(All of them.)
+How many hex positions differ?
+(Almost all of them.)

 ### Exercise 3: Hash chain